 VETERANS ADMINISTRATION CHAPTER BENEFITS

-*Please check with the Financial Aid Office, located in the Miller Administration Building, for Hazelwood Act benefits.
+Please check with the Financial Aid Office, located in the Miller Administration Building, for Hazlewood Act benefits.

 A program of study must be selected.
 The VA will pay for only courses required in that selected program.
 The courses in which a veteran enrolls must count toward attainment of the specific degree or certificate objective.
 Courses taken at other institutions may satisfy Panola College's requirements in a selected program of study.
 Accepted courses for credit may not be repeated for VA pay.